WTSN (AM)

 WTSN (1270 kHz) is a commercial AM radio station licensed to Dover, New Hampshire, and serving the Seacoast Region of New Hampshire and Southern Maine.
 WTSN airs a news/talk radio format.
 It broadcasts with 5,000 watts of power from a transmitter on Back Road in Dover.

-WTSN is simulcast locally on an FM translator at 98.1, W251CF, and regionally on WTPL 107.7 in Manchester and WEMJ in the Lakes Region.
-The station identifies itself using its FM frequency, "News Talk 98.1 WTSN."
+WTSN is simulcast locally on an FM translator at 98.1, W251CF, and regionally on WTPL (107.7 FM) in Manchester and WEMJ (1490 AM and 107.3 FM) in the Lakes Region.
+The station identifies itself using its FM frequency, "News Talk 98.1 WTSN".

 Programming

 WTSN carries local and syndicated talk programming.
 The station began carrying the Boston-based Howie Carr Show in late afternoons on February 16, 2015.
-Mike Pomp hosts the award-winning Morning Information Center and Open Mic Show.
+Mike Pomp hosts the Morning Information Center and Open Mic Show.

-WTSN features local news updates throughout the day, business updates from CNBC Business Radio in addition to ABC News Radio updates.
+WTSN features local news updates throughout the day, business updates from CNBC Business Radio in addition to Fox News Radio updates.
 WTSN is the New Hampshire/Maine Seacoast home of the Boston Red Sox, the Boston Celtics and the Boston Bruins.